Applying for a Vietnam visa for German citizens is not complicated, there are just different entry options and different kind of e-evisas available.

 Since February 2017, there has been a new electronic visa (e-visa) for Vietnam, which can be applied for a single entry with a maximum stay of 30 days.
 You only need to fill out the application according to the instructions on our website.

 You need a digital photo and passport in digital form.
 The payment is made by credit card or PayPal.
 As soon as you have received your registration code, you can download and print out your e-Visa as a PDF file.
-The process takes about one to three days, but most of the time, it takes only a few hours to get approval.

 When you arrive at the airport in Vietnam, you need to show your printed e-Visa at passport control and receive an entry stamp in your passport.